taih304/Linux-Shell/Application layer/SSH.md

 ## Add SSH key to known host

 If a SSH key is not known to host, there will be error.
-To solve that isuse, add that SSH key to known host:
+To solve that issue, add that SSH key to known host:

 **Step 1**: Get the RSA key of your server, where ``server_ip`` is your server's IP address, such as ``192.168.1.1``: ``ssh-keyscan -t rsa server_ip``